5 Must-Have Apps To Organize Your Life Online (For Free)

 You might feel the weight of this issue every time you open your inbox and experience a decrease in energy because the volume of unopened emails creates overwhelm in your life.
 While it may seem insignificant, it can actually be harmful to your overall wellbeing as it can leave you feeling energetically depleted.

-That’s why I want to share with you 5 of my favourite apps that I use regularly to help me organize my online life & biz.
+That’s why I want to share with you 5 of my favourite apps that I use regularly to help me organize my life online—the best part?
+These apps are free!

 The apps I am sharing will prevent you from: